DataDog/browser-sdk/packages/rum-react/README.md

 ### Error Tracking

-To track React component rendering errors, we offer two options:
+To track React component rendering errors, use one of the following:

-- A basic `ErrorBoundary` component (see [React documentation](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary)) that will catch errors and report them to Datadog.
+- A basic `ErrorBoundary` component (see [React documentation](https://react.dev/reference/react/Component#catching-rendering-errors-with-an-error-boundary)) that catches errors and reports them to Datadog.
 - A function that you can use to report errors from your own `ErrorBoundary` component.

 #### `ErrorBoundary` usage